Best Wi-Fi router for large homes in 2025: Get fast speeds and no dead zones

 When choosing a Wi-Fi router for your large home, consider your needs carefully.
 If you’re looking for a router with whole-home coverage, check out the TP-Link Deco AX3000 WiFi 6 Mesh System (Deco X55), the NETGEAR Orbi Whole Home Tri-band WiFi 6 Mesh Network System (RBK852), or the NETGEAR Orbi Whole Home Tri-Band WiFi 6 Mesh Network System (RBK752P).
 Each of these routers covers at least 5,000 square feet.

 The best routers for gaming are the NETGEAR Nighthawk Cable Modem with Built-in WiFi 6 Router (CAX80), TP-Link Tri-Band BE9300 WiFi 7 Router Archer BE550, and ASUS ROG Rapture GT6 (1PK) Tri-Band WiFi 6 Gaming Router.
-All these routers offer stellar speeds, which support your gaming activities.
+All these routers offer stellar speeds to support gaming.

 FAQ